Clinical manifestations and diagnosis of familial Mediterranean fever

 Familial Mediterranean fever (FMF) is a hereditary autoinflammatory disorder characterized by recurrent bouts of fever and serosal inflammation.
 This topic will review the clinical manifestations and diagnosis of FMF.
 The epidemiology, genetics, pathophysiology, and management of FMF and an overview of periodic fever syndromes and other autoinflammatory diseases can be found elsewhere.
-(See "Familial Mediterranean fever: Epidemiology and pathogenesis" and "Management of familial Mediterranean fever" and "Periodic fever syndromes and other autoinflammatory diseases: An overview".)
+(See "Familial Mediterranean fever: Epidemiology, genetics, and pathogenesis" and "Management of familial Mediterranean fever" and "Periodic fever syndromes and other autoinflammatory diseases: An overview".)

 Familial Mediterranean fever (FMF) is characterized by sporadic, and in most cases, recurrent attacks of fever and serosal inflammation as manifested by abdominal and chest pain.
 Most patients with FMF experience their first attack in early childhood.
 The initial attack occurs before the ages of 10 and 20 years in 65 and 90 percent of cases, respectively .
 However, in rare cases the initial attack can occur in individuals older than 50 years of age.

 The onset of fever and pain (due to serositis at one or more sites) is usually abrupt, peaking soon after onset.
 Some patients have a stereotypic prodrome before their attacks .
 Episodes last for one to three days and then resolve spontaneously.
 Patients are asymptomatic between attacks.
 The frequency of attacks is highly variable, even in a given patient.
 The intervals between episodes are irregular, ranging from one week to several months or years.
 Usually, FMF patients cannot describe a consistent triggering event.
 Nevertheless, vigorous exercise, exposure to cold, emotional stress, fatigue, surgery, and menstruation have been associated with an attack in some patients.
 During pregnancy, the course of FMF may worsen in about a third of the patients, improve in another third of patients, and remain unchanged in the rest .

 - Sohar E, Gafni J, Pras M, Heller H. Familial Mediterranean fever.
 A survey of 470 cases and review of the literature.
 Am J Med 1967; 43:227.